-Advertiser Disclosure: We strive to help you make confident insurance decisions.
+Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 The moment you’ve been dreading for nearly 16 years is finally here.
 It’s time for your teenager to learn how to drive.
-Whether it’s your first go-round or your last kiddo, you have to decide if you’re going to teach your teen to drive or let a professional driving instructor do it.
+Whether it’s your first go-round or your last kiddo, you have to decide if you will teach your teen to drive or let a professional driving instructor do it.

 They can learn from your personal experiences:

 After spending 50 hours or more supervising your teen behind the wheel, you’re sure to feel a lot more confident about their driving skills.
-Hopefully, they will have earned your trust by the end of the course and feel better about tackling the wide open road without you.
+Hopefully, they will have earned your trust by the end of the course and feel better about tackling the wide-open road without you.

 As a driving instructor, you have the ability to go more in-depth with your lessons and talk about driving more often than driving school instructors.
 Unlike most driver‘s education courses, you will have time to thoroughly discuss the before and after of every lesson and talk about other driving topics, such as maintenance, repairs, and the anatomy of a car.
 You can also teach your teen how to change a tire, jumpstart a battery, test the oil and coolant levels, and much more.